 The objective is to phase in the proposed new way of communicating via email with the retired staff community and to have it in operation by January 2020.

-- Recent publications by retired staff:
+- Recent books by retired staff:

 Brian Arkins, Death and Marriage: Greek and Roman Drama (Dublin: Carysfort Press, 2017)